ahsan598/devops-projects-hands-on/docker/README.md

 Welcome to my **Docker Labs** – a hands-on collection of containerization projects.

-Each lab is a self-contained environment using Docker and Docker Compose, built to sharpen real-world DevOps skills.
+Each lab is a self-contained environment using docker and docker compose, built to sharpen real-world DevOps skills.

 ---